MFlowCode/MFC/docs/documentation/expectedPerformance.md

 We solve an example 3D, inviscid, 5-equation model problem with two advected species (8 PDEs) and 8M grid points (158-cubed uniform grid).
 The numerics are WENO5 finite volume reconstruction and HLLC approximate Riemann solver.
 This case is located in `examples/3D_performance_test`.
-You can run it via `./mfc.sh run -n <num_processors> -j $(nproc) ./examples/3D_performance_test/case.py -t pre_process simulation --case-optimization`, which will build an optimized version of the code for this case then execute it.
+You can run it via `./mfc.sh run -n <num_processors> -j $(nproc) ./examples/3D_performance_test/case.py -t pre_process simulation --case-optimization` for CPU cases right after building MFC, which will build an optimized version of the code for this case then execute it.
+For benchmarking GPU devices, you will likely want to use `-n <num_gpus>` where `<num_gpus>` should likely be `1`.
 If the above does not work on your machine, see the rest of this documentation for other ways to use the `./mfc.sh run` command.

 Results are for MFC v4.9.3 (July 2024 release), though numbers have not changed meaningfully since then.